Foley Hoag Foundation

 Boston’s school desegregation case is a seminal chapter in the city’s history and part of America’s painful interracial narrative.
 In the decades since Foley Hoag successfully represented the plaintiffs in that action, Foley Hoag has committed itself to transforming the wrenching events of the past into a promising future.

-Using fees awarded to the firm for its victory in the landmark case, the partners of Foley Hoag in 1980 established The Foley Hoag Foundation.
-Originally focused on improving race relations among youth in Greater Boston, The Foundation’s mission is now broadened to support programs addressing inequality in its various forms, including but not limited to racial, ethnic or gender disparities in both Greater Boston and metropolitan Washington, D.C., and to raise awareness about these issues.
+Using fees awarded to the firm for its victory in that landmark case, the partners of Foley Hoag in 1980 established The Foley Hoag Foundation.
+Originally focused on improving race relations among youth in Greater Boston, the Foundation’s mission today is to support programs addressing inequality in its various forms, including racial, ethnic and gender disparities in both Greater Boston and metropolitan Washington, D.C., and to raise awareness about these issues.